GrowthcraftCE/Growthcraft-DesignDocs/gckitchen/Growthcraft-Kitchen.md

 ### Pot

 A brewing block that can be placed ontop of the stove to make soups and make a lower yield as the brew kettle?
+Perhaps this will be a half block with half the capicty of the Brew Kettle?

 ### Growthcraft Stove

 Interactive Block that produces heat.
 The GC Stove is similar to the vanilla furnance with the exception that it acts like a heat block.
 This can be used to heat Brew Kettles and Culture Jars.

 ### Brew Stand